 Ladder (optional)

+This project is easy to install although it does take a bit of time to do.
 The trick to making any wallpaper removable is using a buffer between the paper and the wall.
 Since we are hanging the wallpaper with double-sided tape, we have to place the tape on something other than the wall to keep the wall from being damaged.
 I used Frog Tape® as that buffer because it’s something that holds well but is easily removable.
 I feel strongly that it must be Frog Tape® (not sponsored I’m just a believer) because the other painter’s tapes don’t stick as well to the wall.
 In fact, I ran out of Frog Tape towards the end of this project and attempted to use another tape and it kept peeling away from the wall.
 You don’t want that.

 The first part of this project is to create a grid that you’ll be able to adhere the wallpaper to.
-To begin, place a long strip of painters tape at the top of the wall where it meets the ceiling.
+To begin, place a long strip of painter’s tape at the top of the wall where it meets the ceiling.

 Then, using a laser level begin to create a grid by running long strips of tape across the wall every 8-10″ or so with the last piece being at the bottom of the wall where it meets the baseboard.